psychemedia/middle-english-romances/sir-orfeo.md

 My faith, I never yet did see
 Since I was crowned, a man so fond

-" As thou who durst us so defy,
+"As thou who durst us so defy,
 „ And comest lacking summons true."
 "Lord," answered he, "know this; that I
 As a poor simple minstrel sue.